pyrocko/grond/docs/source/method/index.rst

     `excentricity compensations` can help is these cases and keep models with not significantly higher misfits in the game and in sight.

-    TODO: correct? too much explaination?
+    TODO: correct? too many explanations?
 Sebastian,
     here is the perfect place for one of your movies.

 Bootstrap chains
 ................

+A `bootstrap chain` is set up with individual target bootstrap weights and/or target bootstrap residuals (Fig. 7A).
+Therefore each bootstrap chain has an individual objective function.
+With one forward model :math:`N_{\mathrm{bootstrap}}` different `global misfits` are calculated (Fig. 7B).
+Like this for each bootstrap chain we can run an individual optimisation, even though all bootstrap chains share the same forward models.

+The highscore list member models in each bootstrap chain (Fig. 7B) will differ to some extent and therefore different bootstrap chains may converge to different places within the model space (Fig. 7C, Fig. 8).
+These differences mark the uncertainty of the models with respect to data errors.

 .. figure:: ../images/illu_bootstrap_weights.svg
     :name: Fig. 7
-    :height: 300px
+    :height: 400px
     :align: center
     :alt: alternate text
     :figclass: align-center

-    **Figure 7**:  Illustration of bootstrap weights and their influence on the convergence in the model parameter space due to the differing misfit function for each bootstrap chain.
+    **Figure 7**:  Bootstrap chain graph.
+(A) Illustration of bootstrap weights, (B) bootstrap chain highscore lists and  (C) their influence on the convergence in the model parameter space due to the individual objective function of each bootstrap chain.

-One history of sampling the model space.
-N misfit spaces

-All bootstrap chains share the misfits of the same forward models.
-The misfit is re-evaluated without the sampling of new models and new forward modelling.
-This makes the bootstrapping setup in Grond computationally very efficient.

 .. figure:: ../images/illu_babo_chains.svg
     :name: Fig. 8
     :height: 300px
-    :align: center
+    :align: left
     :alt: alternate text
-    :figclass: align-center
+    :figclass: align-left

     **Figure 8**: Drawing new candidate models based on the existing solution space. (...)

 .. _Pyrocko fomosto module: https://pyrocko.org/docs/current/apps/fomosto/index.html
 .. _CosTaper: https://pyrocko.org/docs/current/library/reference/trace.html#module-pyrocko.trace
 .. _GF store database: http://kinherd.org/gfs.html